saltyorg/docs/docs/advanced/nvidia.md

 2. Upgrade or downgrade the driver if a different version is already installed.
 3. Install and configure the Nvidia Docker toolkit.

+**If you run this tag to install the driver**, you also need to run a tag to reinstall any containers you want to use the nvidia card with, like `saltbox`, or `plex`, or the like.
+Merely installing the driver does not configure Plex (for example) to use it.

 ## Important Notes

 - Always ensure your `nvidia_enabled` is set to `true` before running the `nvidia` tag or any of the main tags if you want Nvidia support.
 - If you're upgrading or downgrading your driver, make sure to update the `nvidia_driver_version` in your inventory before running the `nvidia` tag.
 - Running the main tags will not affect an existing driver installation.
 To change the driver version, you must use the `nvidia` tag.

 By following these guidelines, you can effectively enable and manage Nvidia support in your Saltbox installation, allowing you to take advantage of GPU acceleration for compatible applications and services.